ISV Partnerships Explained & How They Can Drive Business Growth

 What is a Payment Partnership?

-A payment partnership involves integration of a payment solution into an ISV’s product.
+A payment partnership involves the integration of a payment solution into an ISV’s product.
 Integration of a feature as critical as payments to a software product allows the ISV to provide huge value to their merchant client base and substantially improve user experiences for those merchants’ customers.

 CardConnect offers a full-service ISV partner program that includes everything an ISV requires to build, manage, and scale fully-integrated merchant payment acceptance.